mghadian/Signal-Processing-m.files-Simulink-files/README.md

 ## Stagger Design
 PRI Staggering design to extend blind speed.
 Also, optimization of the coeficients ralated to the clutter cancelation filter is included in the m.file.

+## Array Patterns
+Tapering and Beamforming of a arbitary array.
+Taylor and Bayliss patterns are included.
+Also, array apperture using subarrays and tiles can be designed.